-Organizations can achieve a lot with a DAM system.
+Organizations can achieve a lot with a digital asset management (DAM) system.
 But not all vendors will emphasize how critical a DAM admin is to making it all work.

 There’s no tool that magically delivers brand consistency.
 A DAM admin is required to set up governance structures to make sure the right people are uploading, downloading, and accessing brand-approved assets in the DAM.